 In the spring, Women’s Board presents Decorator’s Show House, the biannual transformation of a home into a Decorator’s Show House by interior designers and talented landscape architects.
 Members enjoy special holiday parties, coffees, teas, and art-related events.

-Year round Docents provide Museum tours to visitors and school children.
+Year-round docents provide Museum tours to visitors of all ages.
 They are the primary educational outreach to students, visitors, and the Columbus community.
-Docent volunteers undergo an extensive, 9-month training period that focuses on critical thinking skills, museum education principles and practice and the Museum’s permanent collection and special exhibitions.
+Docent volunteers undergo an extensive six-month training period that focuses on critical thinking skills, museum education principles and practice and the Museum’s permanent collection and special exhibitions.
 Docents agree to serve for at least two years as gallery educators following their training.
 They also enjoy social events as well as local, national, and international art trips.
+The new docent class will begin September 2016, with trainings held three evenings a month through January.
+Prospective docent information sessions will be held in the CMA Auditorium on July 14 from 5:30-6:30pm and July 19 from 11-noon.
 CMA does not host docent trainings every year.
-If you would like to be notified when a new docent class is being formed please email Megan Moriarty.
+If you would like information about the upcoming docent class, please email Megan Moriarty.

 This group is open to Docents that have fulfilled a four year commitment and want to retire from active duty as a gallery educator.
 They have social and art-related events for their members and through their dues, support the active docents by sponsoring lecturers for trainings.
 They also are invited to attend Docent trainings.